How do I decide what supplements to take when there are so many available?

 The Right Nutritional Supplement for Your Situation

 If you’re older than 50, you may do well on melatonin, a sleep-enhancing hormone that declines with age.
-If you have trouble falling asleep because of anxiety or a busy mind, I’d suggest L-theanine or valerian—both of which calm the mind and promote relaxation.
+If you have trouble falling asleep because of anxiety or a busy mind, I’d suggest L-theanine, valerian, or GABA—all of which calm the mind and promote relaxation.

 One last note—when you begin a nutritional supplement, make sure you take it long enough to know whether it will be effective.
 If it’s not, don’t give up.
 Determining what nutritional supplements to take isn’t an exact science.